danilosoba/RoboticsysTool/README.md

 # RoboticsysTool

-Robotic navigation system for the Tiago robot
+Robotic human-robot-interaction system by speech

+RoboticsysTool is responsible for performing navigation and manipulation tasks using speech recognition techniques in the TIAGo robot.
+Among the task execution modules, this system has the command module for isolated words, the modules with short and long sentences.